Deuteronomy

 “Then Solomon built a high place for Chemosh the detestable idol of Moab, on the mountain which is east of Jerusalem, and for Molech the detestable idol of the sons of Ammon” (1 Kings 11:7).

-They would be enemies of God’s people for a long time along with their horrible religious practices.
+They would be enemies of God’s people for a long time, along with their horrible religious practices.

 (4) Defeated King Sihon (Deuteronomy 2:24-37)

-“Arise, set out, and pass through the valley of Arnon.
-Look!
-I have given Sihon the Amorite, king of Heshbon, and his land into your hand; begin to take possession and contend with him in battle.
-‘This day I will begin to put the dread and fear of you upon the peoples everywhere under the heavens, who, when they hear the report of you, shall tremble and be in anguish because of you.’
 “So I sent messengers from the wilderness of Kedemoth to Sihon king of Heshbon with words of peace, saying, ‘Let me pass through your land, I will travel only on the highway; I will not turn aside to the right or to the left.
-‘You will sell me food for money so that I may eat, and give me water for money so that I may drink, only let me pass through on foot, just as the sons of Esau who live in Seir and the Moabites who live in Ar did for me, until I cross over the Jordan into the land which the LORD our God is giving to us.’ east bank journey“But Sihon king of Heshbon was not willing for us to pass through his land; for the LORD your God hardened his spirit and made his heart obstinate, in order to deliver him into your hand, as he is today.
+‘You will sell me food for money so that I may eat, and give me water for money so that I may drink, only let me pass through on foot, just as the sons of Esau who live in Seir and the Moabites who live in Ar did for me, until I cross over the Jordan into the land which the LORD our God is giving to us.’
+“But Sihon king of Heshbon was not willing for us to pass through his land; for the LORD your God hardened his spirit and made his heart obstinate, in order to deliver him into your hand, as he is today.
 “And the LORD said to me, ‘See, I have begun to deliver Sihon and his land over to you.
 Begin to occupy, that you may possess his land.’
 “Then Sihon with all his people came out to meet us in battle at Jahaz.

 “And the LORD our God delivered him over to us; and we defeated him with his sons and all his people.
 “So we captured all his cities at that time, and utterly destroyed the men, women and children of every city.
 We left no survivor.
 “We took only the animals as our booty and the spoil of the cities which we had captured.
 “From Aroer which is on the edge of the valley of Arnon and from the city which is in the valley, even to Gilead, there was no city that was too high for us; the LORD our God delivered all over to us.
 “Only you did not go near to the land of the sons of Ammon, all along the river Jabbok and the cities of the hill country, and wherever the LORD our God had commanded us” (Deuteronomy 2:24-37).

 Hardening the heart

-Hardening someone’s heart is more difficult for some in this modern independent society.They think God should not dictate over a person’s affairs.
-This same thing happened when Israel was about to leave Egypt.
+Hardening someone’s heart is more difficult for certain people in this modern, independent society.
+They believe that God should not interfere in a person’s affairs.
+This situation was similar when Israel was about to leave Egypt.
 The Lord hardened Pharaoh's heart.
-Ten times it speaks about Pharaoh's heart.
-Only five times does it say that the Lord hardened his heart.
-The other times spoke on how Pharaoh hardened his own heart.
-This probably was a similar situation but not expanded like in the Pharaoh’s situation.
-King Sihon hardened his heart and God hardened his heart.
-The Lord does say that when one does not exercise mercy, then they will be shown no mercy This becomes key to help us think through what it means when it says that God hardens one’s heart.
+Ten times, the Bible mentions Pharaoh's heart; only five of those times say that the Lord hardened it.
+The other times describe how Pharaoh hardened his own heart.
+This was likely a similar situation but not described in as much detail as in Pharaoh’s case.
+King Sihon also hardened his heart, and God hardened his heart.
+The Lord states that when someone does not show mercy, they will not receive mercy.
+This is important for us to consider when reflecting on what it means that God hardens someone’s heart.

 “Has God forgotten to be gracious?
 Or has He in anger withdrawn His compassion?
 [Selah” (Psalms 77:9).